SiliconLabs/wiseconnect/examples/snippets/wlan/three_ssl_concurrent_client_sockets/readme.md

 ## Application Build Environment

 - In the Project Explorer pane, expand the **config** folder and open the ``sl_net_default_values.h`` file.
-Configure the following parameters to enable your Silicon Labs Wi-Fi device to connect to your Wi-Fi network
+Configure the following parameters to enable your Silicon Labs Wi-Fi device to connect to your Wi-Fi network.

 - STA instance related parameters

-  - DEFAULT_WIFI_CLIENT_PROFILE_SSID refers to the name with which Wi-Fi network that shall be advertised and Si91X module is connected to it.
+  - DEFAULT_WIFI_CLIENT_PROFILE_SSID refers to the name with which Wi-Fi network shall be advertised and Si91X module is connected to it.

    ```c
    #define DEFAULT_WIFI_CLIENT_PROFILE_SSID               "YOUR_AP_SSID"